-ASX Clear maintains extensive contingency plans detailing the appropriate operational response to a CS facility disruption, including coverage of the various lines of authority, means of communication, and failover procedures.
-These plans are updated periodically.
 ASX Clear policy requires that failover to the backup data centre should occur within two hours for all systems.
-Plans for recovery of key systems apply to both physical and cyber threats to business continuity; the Bank will discuss further with ASX its plans for recovery of key systems in the event of a cyber-related incident.
+Plans for recovery of key systems apply to both physical and cyber threats to business continuity; these cover scenarios such as the loss of systems or site access (with or without damage to internal site infrastructure), mass unavailability of staff or a pandemic event.
+The Bank will discuss further with ASX its plans for recovery of key systems in the event of a cyber-related incident in the context of forthcoming CPMI-IOSCO guidance on cyber resilience.

 ASX Clear employs a variety of technologies to ensure a high degree of redundancy in its systems - both across sites and within a single site.
 ASX maintains both primary and backup data centres, with broadly equivalent operational requirements.
-Key plant and equipment at the primary site are designed to the Uptime Institute Tier 3 standard of concurrent maintainability.
-The main computer network is connected via point-to-point optical fibre, which ASX operates with its own technology, thereby reducing the potential for outages due to operational problems with the telecommunications provider.
+Key plant and equipment at the primary site are designed to the Uptime Institute Tier 3 standard of concurrent maintainability.22 The main computer network is connected via point-to-point optical fibre, which ASX operates with its own technology, thereby reducing the potential for outages due to operational problems with the telecommunications provider.
 All core systems employ multiple servers with spare capacity.
 Front-end servers handling communications with participants are configured to provide automatic failover across sites.
 Failover of the more critical data servers is targeted to take place within two hours, but would generally be expected to occur within an hour, under the control of management.